Madeleine de Verchères: Historiography and legacy

-Comparisons have been drawn between Madeleine and Joan of Arc—both unmarried teenagers who dressed as males—and to Jeanne Hachette, who led the defense of Beauvais.
-Parallels have also been seen with Madeleine's contemporary Adam Dollard des Ormeaux, the hero of the Battle of Long Sault during the Beaver Wars.
+Comparisons have been drawn between Verchères and Joan of Arc—both unmarried teenagers who dressed as males—and to Jeanne Hachette, who led the defence of Beauvais.
+Parallels have also been seen with Verchères's contemporary Adam Dollard des Ormeaux, the hero of the Battle of Long Sault during the Beaver Wars.

 Verchères's story was mostly forgotten following her death.
 It was revived after the discovery of her in the 1860s, and from the 1880s to the 1920s she achieved the status of a symbol of French-Canadian nationalism.
 In the wake of the Conscription Crisis of 1917, Marie-Victorin Kirouac wrote a play, Peuple sans histoire ("A people without history", 1918).
 In it an indignant young French-Canadian servant to Lord Durham, upon reading a report of Durham's following the Lower Canada Rebellion of 1837 in which he declares the French Canadians have no history, appends to it "Thou liest, Durham!" and signs it Madeleine de Verchères.
 The story he hears from her of Verchères convinces him to give credence to the French Canadians and compares the story to "a canto of the Iliad".

-Later authors used the story of Madeleine for nationalistic ends.
-To rally support for the Imperial Order Daughters of the Empire, Arthur Doughty's account of 1916 makes parallels between the Germans in World War I and the Iroquois who stood in the way of "the advance of European civilization".
+Later authors used her story for nationalistic ends.
+To rally support for the Imperial Order Daughters of the Empire, Arthur Doughty's account of 1916 makes parallels between the Germans in World War I and the Haudenosaunee who stood in the way of "the advance of European civilization".

-While heroes such as Dollard had had monuments erected to their memories, by the early 20th century that there was no such monument to Madeleine de Verchères came to public notice.
-Baillairgé raised funds for such a monument to commemorate Verchères and its heroine, and by July 1912 had raised $2000.
+While heroes such as Dollard had had monuments erected to their memories, by the early 20th century that there was no such monument to Verchères came to public notice.
+Baillairgé raised funds for such a monument to commemorate the community and its heroine, and by July 1912 had raised $2000.
 Other efforts led to the federal government donating $25,000, and the wife of the mayor of Verchères unveiled the statue in a ceremony on 20 September 1913.
 Among the speeches delivered, the prime minister Wilfrid Laurier declared, "If the kingdom of France was delivered and regenerated by Joan of Arc, this colony, then French in its cradle, was illustrated by Madeleine de Verchères".

-The stories of Madeleine de Verchères and Laura Secord in Upper Canada have served as nationalist stories for French and English Canadians.
-Both were heroines in early Canadian settlements defending themselves from enemy forces—though where the enemy was the Iroquois to Madeleine, in Secord's story they were allies who helped her escape the Americans to inform the British of a pending attack.
-The motivations of the Iroquois are not made clear in contemporary documents.
+Stories of Verchères and Laura Secord in Upper Canada have served as nationalist stories for French and English Canadians.
+Both were heroines in early Canadian settlements defending themselves from enemy forces—though whereas the enemy was the Haudenosaunee to Verchères, in Secord's story they were allies who helped her escape the Americans to inform the British of a pending attack.
+The motivations of the Haudenosaunee are not made clear in contemporary documents.